Professor David Srolovitz

 Senior Fellow of Hong Kong Institute for Advanced Study, City University of Hong Kong

-Professor at the University of Pennsylvania, USA
+Chair Professor at City University of Hong Kong

 Member of National Academy of Engineering, USA

 Fellow of Materials Research Society, USA

 He is a Member of the National Academy of Engineering, Fellow of MRS, TMS, ASM, Institute of Physics and is the winner of the 2013 MRS Materials Theory Award.

 Srolovitz did his undergraduate work in Physics at Rutgers University and PhD from the University of Pennsylvania.
 He was a staff member at Exxon Corporate Research and Los Alamos National Laboratory early in his career and then was professor at the University of Michigan (Materials Science and Applied Physics), Princeton University (Mechanical and Aerospace Engineering, Applied Mathematics), and the University of Pennsylvania (on leave, Materials Science & Eng., Mechanical Eng. & Applied Mechanics), where he is currently the Joseph Bordogna Professor of Engineering and Applied Science and Director of the Penn Institute for Computational Science.

 - 2012-(present) : Joseph Bordogna Professor of Engineering and Applied Science, Departments of Materials Science & Engineering and Mechanical Engineering & Applied Mechanics, University of Pennsylvania